tisla91/greedy_algo/README.md

 # greedy_algo
-Calculates minimum number of coin in a given amount
+Calculates MINIMUM number of coin in a given currency amount